PBA-2sem/Miniproject-2/README.md

 ![mongo size](/images/mongo_size.PNG)

+MongoDB compresses data by default using something called Snappy.

 #### Redis

 From Redis terminal, we can see that Redis stores the data in memory:

 ![redis size](/images/redis_size.PNG)

+Redis doesn't use any kind of compression of data by default.

+This is why the data capacity differs for each DB even though it's the same data.

 ### Time